Insulin-like Growth Factor-1 (IGF-1)

 How long do I have to be monitored?

 As long as you are considered to have abnormal (low or high) GH production or are receiving GH replacement therapy, your IGF-1 will need to be monitored.
 However, IGF-1 is not routinely measured to monitor GH treatment of GH-deficient children.
-The best index of the effectiveness of GH treatment of children who are GH-deficient is observation of an increase in their growth rate and their absolute height.
+The best way to determine whether GH treatment is working in children who are GH-deficient is noting that they are growing faster and taller.